snie2012/snie2012.github.io/_posts/2019-03-21-sigmoid-vs-relu.md

 All the above design choices can be coupled with any of the following setups:
 - Input data complexity
 - Network architecture: MLP vs CNN vs RNN vs LSTM vs Transformer etc
-- Same arch with wider layers.
+- Same architecture with wider layers.
-- Same arch with deeper layers.
+- Same architecture with deeper layers.

-It is amazing to see how all these designs and innovations come together to enable us train very deep neural nets on very complex data effectively, and how a very simple MLP + synthetic data can relect the effectiveness of some of these design choices.
+It is amazing to see how all these designs and innovations come together to enable us to train very deep neural nets on very complex data effectively, and how a very simple MLP + synthetic data can reflect the effectiveness of some of these design choices.